 - Partners: You have an extensive network of partners who can help you achieve your goals.
 We identify ways to integrate your vendors—and your internal partners—to support communications.

-We’re thrilled to be able to share this series with you.
-It’s being released over the next two months:
+We’re thrilled to be able to share this series with you:

 In the meantime, if you’re interested in seeing how your current efforts measure up, you can take our 3-minute checkup!
 This short quiz measures how you’re doing on each of the 10 keys to unlocking employee engagement, and provides suggestions for how to improve.